 Here I’ve chosen a select few festivals that are fun and famous, but it’s worth researching your chosen destination and time of year you are visiting to find out what is going on at that time.

 New Year’s Day in Greece is a double celebration that combines classic New Year traditions with Christmas.
-Saint Basil is the Greek equivalent of Father Christmas so gift giving is often saved for New Year’s/Saint Basil’s Day rather than 25th December.
-A vasilopita cake is usually baked (with a lucky hidden coin inside) and card games and family celebrations are the norm.
+Saint Basil is the Greek equivalent of Father Christmas so gift-giving is often saved for New Year’s/Saint Basil’s Day rather than 25th December.
+A vasilopita cake is usually baked (with a lucky hidden coin inside) and card games and family celebrations are the norms.

-Clean Monday or Kathari Deftera is a large celebration in spring that marks the end of carnival and the beginning of lent.
+Clean Monday or Kathari Deftera is a large celebration in spring that marks the end of the carnival and the beginning of Lent.
 Traditionally it was a time of using up meat, dairy and fish before clean eating during lent.
-While most cities and islands celebrate Clean Monday with a traditional family feast, Galaxidi on Greece’s mainland takes it to a whole new level with an epic colour flour battle across the town!
+While most cities and islands celebrate Clean Monday with a traditional family feast, Galaxidi on Greece’s mainland takes it to a whole new level with an epic color flour battle across the town!